Jurnee Smollett: Early life

-Jurnee Diana Smollett was born in New York City, to Janet Harris and Joel Smollett.
-Her father was Ashkenazi Jewish, with ancestors from Romania, Russia and Poland, while her mother is African American.
+Smollett was born in New York City, to Janet Harris and Joel Smollett.
+Her father was Ashkenazi Jewish, with ancestors from Russia and Poland, while her mother is African American.
 She is the fourth of six siblings, all performers: one sister, Jazz Smollett, and four brothers, Jussie, JoJo, Jake, and Jocqui.

 Career

 Early works

 Smollett began her acting career appearing on Martin and Out All Night in 1992.
 She then had recurring roles as Denise Frazer on the ABC family sitcoms Full House and Hangin' with Mr. Cooper.
 From 1994 to 1995, she co-starred with her siblings in the short-lived ABC sitcom On Our Own.
 In 1996, she appeared in the Francis Ford Coppola film Jack, making her big-screen debut.

 Smollett received critical acclaim for her performance as 10-year-old Eve in the 1997 film Eve's Bayou opposite Lynn Whitfield, Samuel L. Jackson and Debbi Morgan.
 In casting the role, writer-director Kasi Lemmons envisioned "a light-skinned black child who could convey the nuances of a Creole child in the 60s."
-She received the Critic's Choice Award and was nominated for a NAACP Image Award.
+She received the Critic's Choice Award and was nominated for an NAACP Image Award.
 The following year, she joined the cast of the CBS sitcom Cosby, for which she won two NAACP Image Awards.
 In 1999, Smollett starred in the ABC TV film Selma, Lord, Selma.
 In 2000, she co-starred with Sharon Stone and Billy Connolly in the film Beautiful Joe.
 In 2001, she played the daughter of Angela Bassett in the television film Ruby's Bucket of Blood.
 In 2005, she co-starred with Bow Wow and Brandon T. Jackson in the roller skating film Roll Bounce.
 In 2006, she appeared in the drama film Gridiron Gang.